dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-04-purple-text-orange-highlights.md

 ---
 layout: post
 title: "Purple Text, Orange Highlights"
-description: "How nostr can benefit readers and writers."
+subtitle: "How nostr can benefit readers and writers."
+description: "Using nostr as a base layer to create, consume, and monetize long-form content."
 date: 2023-04-04
 blocktime: TODO
 image: /assets/images/reader.jpg